 New material developments

 New material developments are comprehensive research projects – always carried out in close cooperation with our customers.
-They are especially useful where standard limits are being drawn closer and new tasks require new solutions.
+This is especially practical where standard limits are tightened and new solutions need to be created.
 An example:

 Customer requirements: Over 40 tonnes per wheelset in continuous operation